Critical pathway is a combination of ideas

 The joint replacement critical pathway being used by the rehab unit at DuBois (PA) Regional Medical Center is a combination of pathways from other providers, preferences of referring orthopedic surgeons, and input from the staff.

 The effort was spearheaded by Martin Schaeffer, MD, medical director for the department of physical medicine and rehabilitation.
 Before he started development of a critical pathway for hip and knee replacement patients, Schaeffer collected as many orthopedic pathways as he could from other hospitals.
 He also used materials provided by HealthSouth Corp.
-Managed Services, a division of HealthSouth Corp. in Birmingham, AL, which manages acute inpatient rehabilitation units.
+Managed Services, a division of HealthSouth Corp., based in Birmingham, AL, which manages acute inpatient rehabilitation units.
 "I took the best from each one and was able to draw up a pathway that incorporates the individuality of our orthopedic surgeons," he says.

 Most of the pathways Schaeffer studied were longer than the one he came up with, and most providers had separate pathways for hip replacement and knee replacement patients.